opensafely-core/airlock/docs/reference/terms-and-definitions.md

 ## Output File

-A file that has been added to a release request and is to be released.
+Files of this type contain the data the researcher wishes to be released.
+These files will ultimately be released if approved.

 ## Supporting File

-A file that has been added to a release request for additional information or context, and will not be released.
+A file that has been added to a release request for additional information or context.
+Files of this type contain supplementary data to support the review of output files in the release request, e.g. the underlying data used to generate a figure.
+These files will ultimately not be released.

 ## File Group

 A collection of files that share the same context and disclosure control information.

+File groups allow the researcher to group the various files in a release request into logical groups, in order to help the output checker understand the request.

+Supporting files should be placed in the same file group as the output file they support.

 ## Context

-Contextual description of the output files within a file group explaining e.g.:
+Contextual description of what data is contained in the output files within a file group explaining e.g.:

 - why these files are requested for release
 - variable descriptions